klawson88/Baked-Goods/README.md

 	//dataArray:    Contains the data items to be stored
 	//optionsObj:   Contains the user-defined and/or default storage-type specific options for this operation
 	//complete:     function(processedItemCount, errorObj){} Call when complete.
-					    processedItemCount: # of processed items
+	//				    processedItemCount: # of processed items
-					    errorObj: (optional) the caught, fatal error (if one was spawned) function set_customFunction(dataArray, optionsObj, complete){}
+	//				    errorObj:           (optional) the caught, fatal error (if one was spawned) function set_customFunction(dataArray, optionsObj, complete){}

+	//dataArray:    Contains identifying metadata, and/or objects which contain
-	//dataArray:    Contains the keys of the data items to be retrieved
+	//              identifying metadata, of the data items to be retrieved
 	//optionsObj:   Contains the user-defined and/or default storage-type specific options for this operation
 	//complete:     function(processedItemCount, keyValuePairsObj, errorObj){} Call when complete.
-					    processedItemCount: # of processed items
+	//				    processedItemCount: # of processed items
-					    keyValuePairsObj:   object containing pairs each consisting of a desired key and the value it keys
+	//				    keyValuePairsObj:   object containing pairs each consisting of
+    //                                      a desired key and the value it keys
-					    errorObj: (optional) the caught, fatal error (if one was spawned) function get_customFunction(keyArray, optionsObj, complete){}
+	//				    errorObj:           (optional) the caught, fatal error (if one was spawned) function get_customFunction(keyArray, optionsObj, complete){}

+	//dataArray:    Contains identifying metadata, and/or objects which contain
-	//dataArray:    Contains the keys of the data items to be removed
+	//              identifying metadata, of the data items to be removed
 	//optionsObj:   Contains the user-defined and/or default storage-type specific options for this operation
 	//complete:     function(processedItemCount, removedKeyArray, errorObj){} Call when complete.
-					    processedItemCount: # of processed items
+	//				    processedItemCount: # of processed items
-					    removedKeyArray:    Keys of removed items (must omit from argument list if removeExpirationData is false)
+	//				    removedKeyArray:    Keys of removed items (must omit from argument list
+    //                                      if removeExpirationData is false)
-					    errorObj: (optional) the caught, fatal error (if one was spawned) function remove_customFunction(keyArray, optionsObj, complete){}
+	//				    errorObj:           (optional) the caught, fatal error (if one was spawned) function remove_customFunction(keyArray, optionsObj, complete){}